 The SIM break status register (SBSR) contains a flag to indicate that a break caused an exit from wait mode.
-The flag is useful in applications requiring a return to wait mode after exiting from a break interrupt.
+This register is used only in emulation mode.

 Figure 21-6.
 SIM Break Status Register (SBSR)

 SBSW - Break Wait Bit